A-Vadali/Cs_Club/_posts/2017-08-31-happy-haskelling.md

 | ![dog](http://cdn2-www.dogtime.com/assets/uploads/2011/01/file_23020_dachshund-dog-breed.jpg) | 8 |
 | ![dog](https://vetstreet.brightspotcdn.com/dims4/default/79f1bd2/2147483647/crop/0x0%2B0%2B0/resize/645x380/quality/90/?url=https%3A%2F%2Fvetstreet-brightspot.s3.amazonaws.com%2F83%2F9e8de0a7f411e0a0d50050568d634f%2Ffile%2FPembroke-Welsh-Corgi-3-645mk62711.jpg) | 10 |

-The trick of functional programming is that by using functions, in the strict math sense, understanding code is easier.
-Since it is all functions, you can be sure that every time you put the same thing into the function you'll get the same thing out.
+The trick of functional programming is that by using functions, in the strict mathy sense your code will be easier to understand.
+Since it's all functions, you can be sure that every time you put the same thing into the function you'll get the same thing out.
 This is known as [referential transparency](https://wiki.haskell.org/Referential_transparency), and it makes understanding functional programs a breeze.

 There is a stigma around FP [from now on functional programming will be known as fp, because I got tired of typing it out] that it is for ["pointy headed academics"](https://en.wikipedia.org/wiki/Simon_Peyton_Jones).
-Fp, however is easier to write and understand because of [referential transparency](https://wiki.haskell.org/Referential_transparency).
+Fp, however is easier to write and understand because of this property of [referential transparency](https://wiki.haskell.org/Referential_transparency).

 However FP has a significantly steeper learning curve than other languages like python.
+It takes longer to get functional in functional programming.

 ![curve](http://i.imgur.com/TTBBeJs.jpg)